TechMths/TechMths/README.md

   **My hobbies are:**

-  Games🕹 ⭐: Skyrim, Terraria, Minecraft, Pokemon.
+  Games🕹 ⭐: Skyrim, Terraria, Minecraft, Pokemon, TCGs.

   Movies and Series🎞 ⭐: Game of thrones, Lord of the Rings, Interstellar.